 The one thing that I know I roll my eyes at every time I hear it slip out of someone’s mouth is “but she’s still you’re mother so you have to love her and forgive her.”

 First off no one has the right to tell you who you have to love and who you have to let be a part of your life.
 Secondly I am so proud of you if you had the courage to finally say enough is enough and walk away.
-It isn’t easy.
+Because it isn’t easy.

-Being a mother isn’t just birthing you, clothing you, feeding you, or putting on a show so that way the rest of the world thinks you’re doing a great job.
+Being a mother isn’t just birthing you, clothing you, feeding you, or putting on a show so that the rest of the world thinks you’re doing a great job.